lucaswadedavis/notes/README.md

 BookClub *Algorithms to Live By*:
 - Optimal Stopping
+    - The Secretary Problem and finding a VP of Eng (or just hiring in general)
 - Explore/Exploit
     - As a company how are approaching the Multi-Armed Bandit problem, what's the Gitten's index of our situation?
 - Sorting